klasmodin/klasmodin.github.io/_posts/2023-02-03-what-is-shape-analysis.md

 - **right invariance**: $$d_G(\varphi,\eta) = d_G(\varphi\circ\psi,\eta\circ\psi)$$.

-The last property is not an absolute requirement, but is a natural to have.
+The last property is not an absolute requirement, but is natural to have.
 It implies that $$d_G(\operatorname{id},\varphi) = d_G(\operatorname{id},\varphi^{-1})$$ and $$d_G(\operatorname{id},\varphi\circ\psi) \leq d_G(\operatorname{id},\varphi) + d_G(\operatorname{id},\psi)$$. <d-footnote>One can also achieve these properties via left invariance.
 It turns out, however, that right invariance is favourable in the existence and uniqueness analysis (which itself is a fascinating story).</d-footnote>

 Once you have a distance function, you can measure the "length" of $$\varphi\in\operatorname{Diff}(M)$$ as its distance to the identity $$d_G(\operatorname{id},\varphi)$$.